 This competition began at the University of Queensland in Australia in 2008 as a way to "cultivate students' academic, presentation, and research communication skills... (by) explaining their research in three minutes, in a language appropriate to a non-specialist audience."
 Universities across the world now participate in this unique event.
 Any graduate student conducting research for a thesis or dissertation can compete.
 The Graduate School hosts Loyola's competition and the winner is invited to compete in the annual regional Midwestern Association of Graduate Schools 3MT event later in the Spring.
 Global 3MT competition films can be seen here.

 Note: If vaccinated for COVID-19, domestic travel for conferences is allowed; international travel is allowed (within State Department guidance and at discretion of department leadership); exercise caution when traveling to areas with substantial or high COVID-19 virus transmission; compliance with City of Chicago emergency travel order required upon return.

 To be considered for funding, you must apply online BEFORE the conference takes place.
 To apply, log into GSPS, navigate to Award Forms > Internal Awards section, and click the "Add" button to begin.
 You will be required to upload proof of acceptance to a conference (i.e. an email or letter of acceptance from the conference sponsor) and a preliminary budget in one single PDF.
-The budget should include expected travel and hotel costs, as well as conference registration and poster printing costs, but not food.
-You will receive an email to your luc.edu email account to let you know if your application has been approved or rejected.
+The budget should include expected travel and lodging costs, conference registration fees, poster printing costs, and food (students must adhere to the university's current per diem rates for food).
+You will receive confirmation to your LUC.edu email account to let you know if your application has been approved or rejected.